priyanshikothari10/learnaboutgit-git/README.md

-# Hello githu8b this is my first repository
+# Hello github this is my first repository